davidusb-geek/emhass/README.md

 You must follow these steps to make EMHASS work properly:

 1) Install and run EMHASS.
     - There are multiple methods of installing and Running EMHASS.
-See [Installation Method](##Installation-Methods) bellow to pick a method that best suits your use case.
+See [Installation Method](##Installation-Methods) below to pick a method that best suits your use case.

 2) Define all the parameters in the configuration file *(`config.json`)* or configuration page *(`YOURIP:5000/configuration`)*.
     - See the description for each parameter in the [configuration](https://emhass.readthedocs.io/en/latest/config.html) docs.